ThePianoDentist/dotaHighlightHelper/README.md

 Parse these downloaded replays for 'tick of interest' Definition of interesting would be up to user/script writer for that particular case.
-Simples examples would be teamfight starts, impressive ultimate uses (i.e chrones that catch multiple people), ganks etc You can use "demo_gototick <tick_num>" to jump around a replay instantly, no messing with having to manually search through replays
+Simples examples would be teamfight starts, impressive ultimate uses (i.e chrones that catch multiple people), ganks etc You can use "demo_gototick tick_number" console cmd to jump around a replay instantly, no messing with having to manually search through replays
 (demo_gototime exists but has to factor in draft time and other starts.
 Is just plain more awkward than always correct tick number)

 **Instructions**